Lou Florence - Meadowitos

 Q: What got you interested in or inspires you about pollinators?

-Q: What are the primary goals of your project?
+Q: What are the primary goals and objectives of your project?

 Q: What successes have you achieved?